Configure the GitLab chart with an external object storage

 --set gitlab.toolbox.backups.objectStorage.config.key=config

-For Google Cloud Storage (GCS):
+For Google Cloud Storage (GCS) with a secret:

 --set global.appConfig.backups.bucket=gitlab-backup-storage